corybrunson/ggalluvial/CONTRIBUTING.md

 Note that **ggalluvial** is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing, you agree to its terms.

 This guide is loosely adapted from the contributing guides [for **ggplot2**](https://github.com/tidyverse/ggplot2/blob/master/CONTRIBUTING.md) and [from ropensci](https://github.com/ropensci/dotgithubfiles/blob/master/dotgithub/CONTRIBUTING.md).
-If you have questions about or suggestions for this guide, please feel free to contact a maintainer (currently only @corybrunson).
+If you have questions about or suggestions for this guide, please feel free to contact a package maintainer.

-## GitHub file editor
+## Editor

 **Small edits to comments, documentation, and other non-code files** may be made using [the GitHub file editor](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository).
 To edit **roxygen2** documentation, make changes to a source file `R/<topic>.r`, on a line that begins with `#'`, rather than to a documentation file `man/<topic.Rd`.